 Just because you share fault for your accident doesn’t mean you can’t recover compensation.
 However, the amount of money you can recover will be limited.
 The more fault you share for an accident, the less money you are entitled to receive.
 Insurance companies and others at fault will try to shift as much of the blame to you as possible.

-Where Do Most Car Accidents Happen in Miami?
+Where Do Most Auto Accidents Happen in Miami?

 Statistics show that while car accidents can happen anywhere in Miami, certain locations tend to see more crashes than others.
 The most dangerous roads in Miami, touting the highest fatality rate per mile, include: